 Does Methadone Abuse Lead To Addiction?

-Methadone abuse can lead to addiction to the medication, which can greatly affect a person’s recovery.
+Chronic methadone abuse over a period of time can lead to drug addiction, which can greatly affect a person’s recovery from opioid use disorder.

-While methadone works to block the effects of other potent opioids, the effects it produces still become addictive.
-A person’s brain may come to rely on these positive effects to function, similar to addiction to other opioids.
+Over time, however, your brain may come to rely on these positive effects to function, similar to addiction to other opioid drugs.